FilipeFerreiraSantos/Annotation_challenge/README.md

 VCF
 : Variant Calling File, one of the most used formats to show the results of a variant calling pipeline.
 ANNOVAR
 : an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes.
+snakemake
+: a workflow management system tool to create reproducible and scalable data analyses.

 ### STEPS:
 1. After **cloning** this repository, use the Dockerfile (made to address different needs while being light) to **build and run the image**
 2. Once inside the **container**, make sure you are in the **CONDA environment** to run Snakemake
-3. **Download** other extra required files (dbSNP database) to execute the analyses (since these are large - >10GB - files, they are neither provided in Docker nor in Github)
+3. **Download** other extra required files (dbSNP database) to execute the analyses (since these are large - >10GB - files, they are provided in Docker)
 4. Run the **Snakefile** to execute the **pipeline**
 5. Run **Flask** to execute the **API**